herzrasen/mocked/README.md

-# fauxd
+# mocked

 Your friendly HTTP mock response server.

 ## Why?

-`fauxd` supports you when developing software.
+`mocked` supports you when developing software.
 Here are a few reasons:

-* `fauxd` allows you to include responses from external files, that might change during the development process.
-You don't need to update your `fauxd` config in this cases.
+* `mocked` allows you to include responses from external files, that might change during the development process.
+You don't need to update your `mocked` config in this cases.
 * it allows developers to isolate the system under test from external dependencies.
 This is particularly useful when testing components that interact with external services.
-By using `fauxd`, developers can simulate the behavior of the external service and ensure that the system under test behaves as expected.
+By using `mocked`, developers can simulate the behavior of the external service and ensure that the system under test behaves as expected.
-* when multiple teams are working on different components that need to interact with each other, `fauxd` can be used to simulate the services that are still under development.
+* when multiple teams are working on different components that need to interact with each other, `mocked` can be used to simulate the services that are still under development.
 This allows teams to work in parallel without having to wait for each other.
-* with `fauxd`, developers have full control over the responses from the server.
+* with `mocked`, developers have full control over the responses from the server.
 This makes it possible to test how the system behaves under different responses and in scenarios that might be difficult to reproduce with a real server.

 ## config.yaml format

-`fauxd` is configured using a config file in `YAML` format.
+`mocked` is configured using a config file in `YAML` format.

 ### Example